ZenWave360/jdl-jvm/README.md

 This wrapper includes some extensions compatible with the original JDL format, meaning that valid JDL will produce the same jdlObject as the upstream jdl library.

 ### Extensions In JDL Language

 - Field Types: in addition to enums and basic types it allows other entities (and arrays of) as field type, this is useful for embedded fields which are not relations.
 - Service: in addition to `serviceClass` and `serviceImpl` it allows configuring free text value as `serviceName` to allow grouping multiple entities in a given service.
 Then it's up to each generator to generate an interface or just an implementation class.

 ### Extensions In Parsed Result Object

 - Adds annotation options to the entity object
 - Adds `isEnum`, `isEntity` and `isArray` to entity fields
+- Adds `className`, `instanceName`, `classNamePlural` and `instanceNamePlural` to entity fields